KevinSheedy/lean-git-flow/README.md

 ![alt text](./images/tortoise-multi-branch.png)

-## Patch Release
-If you need to fix a production bug, create a patch release branch and increment the release number eg **release/1.0.1**

 ## Branch from a tag
-Release branches can be branched off other release branches or from an release tag:
+Release branches can be branched off other release branches or from a tag.
+This is useful for patch releases:

     git checkout -b release/1.0.1 <tagname>